cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Affix data items are referenced by using the data items in
 {{tab-prefix}} and {{tab-suffix}}.
-Each of these implies the table used (prefix or suffix), a table index (an unsigned integer) and contains a "rump item".
+The tag number indicates the table used (prefix or suffix) and a table index (an unsigned integer); the tag content contains a "rump item".
 When reconstructing the original data item, such a reference is replaced by a data item constructed from the referenced affix data item (affix, which might need to be recursively unpacked